7irelo/study-gymon-web/README.md

 # Study Gymon Web Application

 Welcome to the Study Gymon Web Application repository!
 This project is a web application built using the Django framework and SQLite, specifically designed to assist South African matriculants in their exam preparation.
-Whether you're a student looking for a tool to organize your study materials or an educator interested in providing resources to students, StudyBuddy is here to help.
+Whether you're a student looking for a tool to organize your study materials or an educator interested in providing resources to students, Study Gymon is here to help.

 ## Table of Contents